 Business phones for limited companies

-If you run your business as a limited company, you’re able to claim the cost of a phone and a landline provided it’s in the business name and used for business purposes.
+If you run your business as a limited company, you’re able to claim the cost of a phone, a landline, and/or a phone bill, provided it’s in the business name and used for business purposes.

 If your landline phone contract is only for business use, this is an allowable company expense and you won’t be taxed personally.
 By having a separate phone line for ‘only business’, it shows this is 100% for business.

-For mobile phones, provided the contract is between the company and the mobile phone provider, the company can claim all costs as an allowable expense.
+For mobile phones, provided the contract is between the company and the mobile phone provider, the company can claim all costs - including the unit and the phone bill - as an allowable expense.

 If your company pays your entire personal phone bill, you’ll have to pay a ‘benefit in kind’ (BIK) charge on the total amount of the bill, and your company will pay National Insurance Contributions at 13.8% ( for the 2020/21 and 2021/22 tax years) on the same amount (minus the cost of any business calls you can identify).